-- 1. Observe patients, manipulate equipment, and evaluate image quality. - A. Observe changes in patient condition - B. Utilizing equipment for maximum diagnostic results to include computers - C. Differentiate primary colors, shades of gray, and real-time images, as well as, delineate spatial relationships, borders, visual comparisons and pathological entities in two and three-dimensional planes - 2.
-Demonstrate sufficient hearing to access patient needs and communicate verbally with other health care providers. - A. Acquire information - B. Perceive nonverbal communication - C. Differentiate Doppler signals - D. Hear audible alarms - 3.
-Demonstrate sufficient verbal and written skills to communicate needs promptly and efficiently in English. - A. Must verbally instruct patients - B. Speak in a way that is clearly understood by the average person at close range - C. Foster mature, sensitive, and effective relationships with patients, colleagues and other health care professionals - D. Demonstrate patient confidentiality and medical ethics - 4.
-Demonstrate sufficient gross and fine motor coordination to respond promptly and ensure patient safety. - A. Safely perform imaging procedures - B. Assess and comprehend the condition of the patient - C. Ability to lift 50 pounds
+- 1. Observe patients, manipulate equipment, and evaluate image quality. - A. Observe changes in patient condition - B. Utilize equipment, including computers, for maximum diagnostic results - C. Differentiate primary colors, shades of gray, and real-time images, as well as delineate spatial relationships, borders, visual comparisons, and pathological entities in two- and three-dimensional planes

-- D. Ability to stand and walk up to 8 hours a day - E. Ability to exercise a full range of body motions with intermittent lifting, bending, squatting, kneeling and twisting - 5.
+- 2. Demonstrate sufficient hearing to assess patient needs and communicate verbally with other health care providers. - A. Acquire information - B. Perceive nonverbal communication - C. Differentiate Doppler signals - D. Hear audible alarms - 3.
+Demonstrate sufficient verbal and written skills to communicate needs promptly and efficiently in English. - A. Must verbally instruct patients - B. Speak in a way that is clearly understood by the average person at close range - C. Foster mature, sensitive, and effective relationships with patients, colleagues, and other health care professionals - D. Demonstrate patient confidentiality and medical ethics - 4.
+Demonstrate sufficient gross and fine motor coordination to respond promptly and ensure patient safety. - A. Safely perform imaging procedures - B. Assess and comprehend the condition of the patient - C. Ability to lift 50 pounds - D. Ability to stand and walk up to 8 hours a day - E. Ability to exercise a full range of body motions with intermittent lifting, bending/stooping, squatting, kneeling, pushing/pulling, and rotation/twisting - F. Ability to reach above shoulder level - G. Use hands repetitively including carrying, using a firm grasp, and/or manual dexterity - 5.
 Demonstrate satisfactory intellectual and emotional functions to exercise independent judgment and discretion in the safe technical performance of sonographic imaging procedures. - A. Function effectively under stress - B. Adapt to changing environments and exhibit independent judgment and critical thinking - C. Demonstrate professionalism, compassion, altruism, empathy, integrity, concern for others, interest, and motivation - 6.
-Intellectual and Communication Skills - A. Ability to work in a noisy environment with many interruptions - B. Ability to explain procedures and patient preparations clearly, verbally or written - C. Ability to apply critical thinking skills when obtaining a clinical history from the patient and correlating that information with exam findings accurately - D. Demonstrate respect for a diverse patient population - 7.
-Maintain CPR certification
+Intellectual and Communication Skills - A. Ability to work in a noisy environment with many interruptions - B. Ability to explain procedures and patient preparations clearly, verbally or written - C. Ability to apply critical thinking skills when obtaining a clinical history from the patient and accurately correlate that information with exam findings - D. Demonstrate respect for a diverse patient population - 7.
+Maintain CPR/BLS certification